EEDDRV/Duome-API/README.md

 # Duome-API
-A package that return user data from the [Duome.eu](https://duome.eu/) website.
+A package that returns user data from the [Duome.eu](https://duome.eu/) website.

 ## How to use
 ```py